josephangelotiongson/My-Barmassist/replit.md

 **Current State**: Full-stack application running in the Replit environment on port 5000 with email/password authentication.

+## Recent Changes (November 29, 2025)

+- Implemented guest/authenticated user dual-mode system
+- Guests can use the app with all preloaded recipes (no login required)
+- Authenticated users get their personal data (ratings, custom recipes) merged with preloaded recipes
+- User data (ratings, recipes, settings) is loaded from database when logged in
+- User data resets to defaults when logged out

 ## Recent Changes (November 28, 2025)

 - Converted from frontend-only to full-stack architecture